Anna Guérin: Early life

-Two sides to Madagascar, during Madame Guérin's time - French and Malagasy.
+Two sides to Madagascar, during Madame E. Guérin's time - French and Malagasy.

 Madagascar

 After arriving on the island of Madagascar, Anna (as Madame Rabanit) began teaching.
 She created a boarding school ‘École Rabanit’, which gained a reputation as one of the best on the island.
 She was one of the people on the island who helped Gouverneur Général Joseph-Simon Gallieni in his quest to educate the Malagasy people in the French language and culture.
 For these services, Anna was awarded the French médaille ‘Officier d'Académie’ (Silver Palms) in 1907.
 She divorced her husband the same year.
 In 1909, she left Madagascar.
 On 17 October 1910, Anna married Judge Constant Charles Eugène Guérin (“Eugène”) in Vallon.

 Alliance française lecturer Madame Guérin portraying a praying Jeanne d'Arc.

 Great Britain

 Now Madame E. Guérin, she went to Great Britain soon after her marriage to Eugène and placed her two daughters in a London boarding school.
 She lectured in England, Scotland and Northern Ireland for the ‘Alliance Française’ organisation for nearly four years.
 She was passionate about promoting the French culture and language; and education.
-Whilst in Great Britain, Anna was presented with le médaille Officier de l’Instruction Publique by Paul Cambon, the French Ambassador to London.
+Whilst in Great Britain, c1914 Anna was presented with le médaille Officier de l’Instruction Publique by Paul Cambon, the French Ambassador to London.
 Anna lectured between autumn and spring, spending her summers in France.